He was the most powerful man amongst the Ashantis from Ghana . His name, Otumfuo Nana Sir Osei Tutu Agyeman Prempeh II, KBE.

 Stories within Prempeh are manyfold as any old boy will tell you.
 Each era too attaches special conditions.
 Today, many of the alumni have cemented careers in the higher echelons of their profession and in Ghana.
 Francis Osei, a former banker, (below) in the same house as me has created one of the biggest Maize farms in Ghana in two years.

 In 2018 I returned to Ghana after my mother died.
 The comfort and condolences from these band of brothers is unlike anything I’ve seen or read elsewhere.

-This strong belief in helping one another nurtured all those years back is a hallmark of the legacy created from the school’s conception.
+This strong belief in helping one another nurtured all those years back is a hallmark of the legacy created from the school’s conception, owed to in no small measure to Reverend Pearson.
 In moments of need they rally around each other, as demonstrated at gatherings like this in the UK they undertake frequently.
 This video was produced in 2007.

 Everyone is addressed as “senior/ amanfo”.
 Here, from the class of 82 in London they’re wishing one of their own a safe flight and support at the loss of a dear family member.

 Many in the UK will be familiar with Jon Snow, a national figure who presents Channel 4 News.
 Here’s Jon meeting Ghana’s First Lady Rebecca Akufo-Addo in what is a gem of an exchange.

 I worked with Jon as a producer on Channel 4 News and on the day I was leaving I asked if he would be the narrator for this trailer I made of the Reverend.

 In 2018 I visited Ghana for the first time in many years.
 I’d had a fleeting visit in 1997, but this time I made a short video with one of our old boys.